Non-Negative Bregman Divergence Minimization for Deep Direct Density Ratio Estimation: Deep direct DRE based on non-negative risk estimator

-Although DRE using flexible models suffers from serious overfitting, we still have a strong motivation to use those models for analyzing data such as computer vision and text data.
-To alleviate the overfitting problem, we propose the \emph{non-negative BR divergence estimator}.
+To alleviate the train-loss hacking problem, we propose a \emph{non-negative BD estimator} that modifies an empirical BD estimator \eqref{sample_br} to be robust against the problem.
 The proposed method is inspired by \citet{KiryoPositiveunlabeled2017}, which suggested a non-negative correction to the empirical risk of PU learning based on the knowledge that a part of the population risk is non-negative.
-On the other hand, in DRE, it is not obvious how to correct the empirical risk because we do not know which part of the population risk \eqref{br_dr_relevant} is non-negative.
-However, this can be alleviated by determining the upper bound $\overline{R}$ of the density ratio $r^*$.
-With the prior knowledge of $\overline{R}$, we can determine part of the risk of DRE \eqref{br_dr_relevant} is non-negative and conduct a non-negative correction to the empirical risk \eqref{sample_br} based on the non-negativity of the population risk.
-Let us define \(\tilde{f}\) to be a function such that
+However, in DRE, it is not straightforward to employ this approach because we do not know which part of the population risk \eqref{br_dr_relevant} is non-negative.
+In this paper, by assuming an upper bound $\overline{R}$ on the density ratio $r^*$, we detect which part of the risk of DRE \eqref{br_dr_relevant} is non-negative in the population.
+Then, we apply a non-negative correction to an empirical BD estimator \eqref{sample_br} based on the non-negativity of the corresponding part of the population risk.
+This non-negative correction also corresponds to a generalization of non-negative PU learning \citep{KiryoPositiveunlabeled2017}.